 Students considering interdisciplinary research or dual degree programs benefit from the deep strengths of the University of Arizona and its many leading programs.

-Students in dual degree programs usually complete the first year of law school before taking the first year of the graduate curriculum, then select coursework from both departments with guidance from faculty advisors in both programs.
+Students in dual degree programs often complete the first year of law school before taking the first year of the graduate curriculum, then select coursework from both departments with guidance from faculty advisors in both programs.

 There are independent requirements for admission to Arizona Law and University of Arizona graduate programs, and students must apply and be admitted to each program independently of each other.